-In the UK, there are lots of regional variations of brick influenced both by the local clay and architectural trends down the ages.
+In the UK, there are lots of regional variations of brick influenced by the local clay colour and architectural trends down the ages.

 A yellow toned brick used extensively during the capital’s building boom in the late 18th and 19th centuries.
 Colours vary from a dark gold to pastel yellow, with black flecks from the ash in the clay.